ocropus-archive/DUP-cctc/README.rst

 CCTC
 ===========================

-This is a simple CTC library suitable for use with PyTorch.
+This is a simple multicore CTC library suitable for use with PyTorch.

 Installation
 ------------